-One of the most costly jobs has been renonvating the heating in the château (14000€ approx.). and it has also been necesssary to bring the water purifying system back into good working order (7000€); cleaning the rainwater drainage pipes is underway (1800€), as well as the construction of a bathroom for our monks Guillaume has set up a system of in the West Wing (3000€).
+One of the most costly jobs has been renonvating the heating in the château (14000€ approx.). and it has also been necesssary to bring the water purifying system back into good working order (7000€); cleaning the rainwater drainage pipes is underway (1800€), as well as the construction of a bathroom for our monks in the West Wing (3000€).

-In the near future we hope to repair the roof in the East Wing (12000€) and the installation of a kitchen in line with all legal norms plus a dining hall in the 'Garden Pavillion' under are consideration.
+In the near future we hope to repair the roof in the East Wing (12000€) and the installation of a kitchen in line with all legal norms plus a dining hall in the Pavillion' 'Garden are under consideration.

 We are also planning to build a dark retreat cabin with two cells.
-The façade of the West Wing needs to be restored as do the roof supports (80 000€).
+The facade of the West Wing needs to be restored as do the roof supports (80 000€).